 A profile_tier_level and operation point signaling solution is proposed, which is similar to that originally proposed as one of several aspects of JCTVC-K0204.
 It is assumed that it is desirable to have a profile/tier/level indication for each operation point, rather than each layer.

-The base VPS (prior to the extension flag) allows signaling of operation points for the HRD, through the operation_point_set( ) syntax function, in order to send HRD parameters for those operation points.
-In this contribution, the operation points signaled in the base VPS are available in the VPS extension, and additional operation points may also be signaled.
 Profile/tier/level for each of the signaled operation points is either explicitly signaled or inferred by referencing another operation point.

-Signaling of additional operation points in the VPS extension

-Additional operation points, beyond those sent in the base VPS for the HRD, may be signaled in the VPS extension, using the same operation_point_set( ) syntax function.

-The following syntax is proposed to be added to the VPS extension.